DrFloyd01/markdown-resume/resume.md

 - **Procurement:** Managed quote generation, fulfillment, and tracking for dozens of unique components. .
 - **PDM:** Used SolidWorks PDM to grab dozens of drawings and models for procurement and rapid prototyping.

-**Assistant Research Engineer Co-op, Liberating Technologies, Inc** (July2021-December2021, Holliston MA)
+**Assistant Research Engineer Co-op, Liberating Technologies, Inc** (July 2021 - December 2021, Holliston, MA)

 - **Verification Testing:** Led test stand operation and plotted exponential decay in grasp force for a gear-driven prosthesis.